ravier1/adrift/README.md

 ## About This Project

 This project started as a personal passion project born out of frustration 😤.
 I was fed up with Twitch—especially the low bitrate, excessive ads, and clunky experience on Firefox, not to mention the disorganized multi-streamer layouts.
 YouTube, on the other hand, delivered a superior streaming quality with better bitrate, inspiring me to create a tool that brings the best of both worlds together.
 I wanted a seamless, high-quality viewing experience with the energetic vibe of Twitch chat.
 And thus, Adrift was born! 🚀💻

+## Important Notice

+This project:
+- Is a free, open-source viewer that combines existing platform features
+- Does not modify, block, or interfere with any platform's advertising systems
+- Does not store or redistribute any content from YouTube or Twitch
+- Requires users to have their own valid YouTube and Twitch accounts
+- Complies with both YouTube and Twitch Terms of Service
+- Is not monetized or charged for in any way
+- Uses official platform APIs and embedding features only

+The name "Adrift" refers to moving away from traditional viewing experiences, not bypassing platform features.
+This project aims to enhance the viewing experience while respecting platform policies.

 ## Features